Joint clearances must be tight for effective Ni-brazing

 This can also become a very important issue when brazed-joints are designed such that fillets at the edge of the joint (as shown at the right side of the nickel-brazed joint in Fig. 3) are large enough to exhibit this non-ductile continuous centerline structure right at the point where high-stresses may be concentrated due to service conditions.

-In Figure 4, is a photo from a nickel-brazed component that actually failed in service because of a crack that progressed right through the center of the joint.
+Figure 4 is a photo from a nickel-brazed component that actually failed in service because of a crack that progressed right through the center of the joint.
 The cross-section photo clearly illustrates the problem of centerline-eutectic cracking under thermal/mechanical shock in service.

 Testing by a variety of brazing companies around the world has shown that there is indeed a “threshold” clearance, above which continuous centerline-eutectics tend to form in nickel-brazed joints.
 This is shown in Fig. 5, in which it can be seen that gap clearances less than about 0.003” (0.075mm) are good, whereas those gaps larger than that are prone to the formation of continuous centerline eutectics, making them very susceptible to cracking in service.

 Obviously, large fillets at the ends of nickel-brazed joints will tend to show similar behavior, and, as discussed earlier, can also be a real problem.

 Shown in Fig. 6 below is a typical cross-section of the brazed joint between some corrugated heat-exchanger fins and the thin plates to which they are brazed.
 Note on the right side how a typically designed corrugation requires fairly large fillets to hold it in place since the end of the corrugation is merely rounded.